Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Made corresponding changes and additions to the Qumulo REST API and `qq` CLI
 * Fixed issues with the Qumulo Core Web UI, directory access by non-root users on Linux, and changed caching for some OpenMetrics API metrics

-## Qumulo Core 5.3.4
-{{page.varDownloadsRelnotes}}
-{% include important.html content="The removal of the deprecated <code>/v1/smb/shares</code> REST API endpoints in this release can affect certain third-party backup or migration workflows." %}

-* Added data protection configuration, multitenancy, tenant-aware SMB and NFS, and automatic clean-up of stale multipart S3 uploads
-* Removed all REST API endpoints under `/v1/smb/shares`
-* Improved and added REST APIs and `qq` CLI commands for restriper, multitenancy, and tenant-aware SMB and NFS operations
-* Improved the OpenMetrics APIs
-* Fixed an issue with SMB2 attributes for symlinks and a potential security issue with REST API session tokens

-## Qumulo Core 5.3.3.1
-{{page.varDownloadsRelnotes}}
-{% include note.html content="This release resolves an issue that we discovered in Qumulo Core 5.3.3." %}

-* Put out the initial release of the S3 Protocol Server
-* Added support for NFSv4.1 with KRB5i
-* Added the ability to disable access tokens
-* Removed `/v1/session/kv` REST API endpoints
-* Fixed an issue with listing trustees for a role and an issue with LDAP connections

-## Qumulo Core 5.3.2
-{{page.varDownloadsRelnotes}}
-* Added distributed multi-AZ clustering to Qumulo clusters on AWS
-* Added SMB2 `CHANGE_NOTIFY` parity with Windows
-* New Qumulo OpenMetrics API metrics
-* Added expiration time for access tokens
-* Improved the Qumulo REST API

-## Qumulo Core 5.3.1
-{{page.varDownloadsRelnotes}}
-* Added support for watching for changes in file attributes and directory entries with SMB2 `CHANGE_NOTIFY` filters
-* Updated all firmware for all variants of Mellanox CX5 and CX6 and Broadcom NICs
-* Added metrics to the Qumulo OpenMetrics API
-* Added two-factor authentication for qq-CLI-initiated SAML SSO workflows
-* Improved REST API and `qq` CLI
-* Added a missing library dependency that allows SAML SSO to work on cloud platforms

 ## Qumulo Core 5.3.0 (Quarterly)
 {{page.varDownloadsRelnotes}}
 * Added interactive SAML SSO login and SSO for Active Directory users who manage clusters